MiraGeoscience/peak-finder-app/docs/source/methodology.rst

 data channels.
 The algorithm relies on the :ref:`Numpy.fft <https://numpy.org/doc/stable/reference/routines.fft.html>` routine for the calculation of derivatives in the Fourier domain.

-Detection Parameters are available for filtering and grouping co-located anomalies.
+Detection parameters are available for filtering and grouping co-located anomalies.
 The selection process is done in the following order:

 Primary detection